Email FacebookTwitterMenu burgerClose thin

 What Is a Deed of Trust?

 A deed of trust is a legal document that secures a loan against the property.
-The deed of trust ensures that the property is collateral for the loan in the event that the borrower does not make their payments.
-If the borrower does not make the payments then the lender can foreclose on the property.
+The deed of trust ensures that the property is collateral for the loan in the event that the borrower doesn’t make their payments.
+If the borrower doesn’t make payments, then the lender can foreclose on the property.
 The deed of trust ensures that the lender receives the proceeds of a sale or auction of the property securing the loan.

 With a deed of trust, the lender can foreclose on the property and sell it without a court process when a borrower does not pay.
-Because it does not require a court hearing, a deed of trust is faster and less expensive than foreclosing on a mortgage deed.
+Because it doesn’t require a court hearing, a deed of trust is faster and less expensive than foreclosing on a mortgage deed.

-Deeds of trust can be assigned without the approval of the borrower.
+Deeds of trust can also be assigned without approval from the borrower.
 Many lenders sell their loans and assign the deed of trust to the new loan servicer or owner.
-The borrower is notified of the trnsfer so that they know who to send the payments to going forward.
+The borrower is notified of the transfer so they know who to send the payments to going forward.

 On the other hand, with a deed of trust, the borrower and the lender have an ongoing relationship until the loan is paid off or the property is transferred to another party.
 When a property is transferred, the lender uses an “assignment of trust deed” to transfer their rights to the new lender.